Zafreeniqbal/profile/index.md

-# Welcome to Zafreen's profile
+# Welcome to my profile

 ### A Little about me

 I am a trainee Software Developer for Leeds City Council and previously I was a Computer Science teacher at a High School.